greg-raven/Department-21/_drafts/funnies.md

 18. Insist that the caller is really your buddy Leon, playing a joke.
 "Come on Leon, cut it out!
 Seriously, Leon, how's your mom?"

-19. Tell them you are hard of hearing and that they need to speak up… louder… louder…louder…
+19. Tell them you are hard of hearing and that they need to speak up... louder... louder...louder...

 20. Tell them to talk VERY SLOWLY, because you want to write EVERY WORD down.